c8r/lab/docs/getting-started.md

 # Getting Started

 First, choose a folder for a new project.
 This can be an existing react project that has a collection of components.
 Lab will save a `lab.json` and `theme.json` file.
-We recommend you keep this folder under source control, using such as [git](https://git-scm.com).
+We recommend you keep this folder under source control, using such as [`git`](https://git-scm.com).
 Lab will automatically save changes made in the app, and by making use of source control, you‘ll keep a history of changes and make collaborating with others easier.

-Once you‘ve got a new project open, click the *Theme* (⌘2) tab at the top to set global styles for typography, color, and layout.
+Once you‘ve got a new project open, click the `Theme` (⌘2) tab at the top to set global styles for typography, color, and layout.

 ![theme view](images/theme.png)